-Table 2 shows the unadjusted odds of having a fracture stratified by sex and subdivided to groups treated with different doses of MP.
+Table 2 shows the unadjusted odds of having a fracture, stratified by sex, and subdivided by groups treated with different doses of MP.
 The group without ADHD was the reference group.
-In men the OR of having a fracture among untreated ADHD was 1.69 (p < 0.001), among cases with ADHD who were treated with 1-90 doses the OR was 0.82 (p = 0.02), among those treated with 91-180 doses OR was 0.43 (p < 0.001) and among 181+ OR was 0.53 (p < 0.001).
-In women the OR of having a fracture among untreated ADHD was 2.08 (1.84:2.34), among cases with ADHD who were treated with 1-90 doses the OR was 1.3 (1.02:1.61), among those treated with 91-180 doses OR was 1.24 (0.77:1.89) and among 181+ OR was 0.84 (0.52:1.28).
-In this Table we see tendency of the OR for the incidence of fracture to have dose response relationship with doses of MP.
+Among the men, the OR of having a fracture and untreated ADHD was 1·69 (p < 0·001); among the subjects with ADHD who were treated with 1 – 90 tablets during the study period, the OR was 0·82 (p = 0·02); among those treated with 91 – 180 tablets, the OR was 0.43 (p < 0·001); and among those treated with 181+ tablets, the OR was 0·53 (p < 0·001).
+Among the women, the OR of having a fracture and untreated ADHD was 2·08 (95% CI, 1·84 – 2·34); among cases with ADHD, who were treated with 1 – 90 tablets, the OR was 1·3 (95% CI, 1·02 – 1·61); among those treated with 91 – 180 tablets, the OR was 1·24 (95% CI, 0·77 – 1·89); and among those treated with 181+ tablets, the OR was 0·84 (95% CI, 0·52 – 1·28).
+In Table 2, we see a tendency of the OR to indicate a dose-response relationship between the incidence of fractures and number of MP tablets administered.

-The adjusted Odds ratios analysis as presented in Table 3 show persistence of negative dose-response effect between MP use and risk of fractures in males: No MP treatment was associated with 1.46-times higher odds for fracture (p < 0.001), while increasing exposure to MP resulted in decreasing risk of fracture, with lowest risk in the group with highest exposure to MP (OR = 0.48, p = 0.002).
-In women, The dose-response effect was not observed, but the groups that received no treatment for ADHD was at significantly higher risk of fractures (OR = 1.82, p < 0.001).
-Among males, other significant predictors of fractures were younger age, higher weight, 12 or less years of education compared to higher education, low socio-economic status and combat service.
-European or North-American origin was associated with lower risk of fractures compared to Israeli-born subjects.
-Among females, younger age, higher weight, Northern African and Middle Eastern origin, combat service and longer duration of follow-up were associated with higher risk of fractures (Table 3).
+The adjusted OR analysis, as presented in Table 3, shows the persistence of a negative dose-response effect between MP use and the risk of fractures in males.
+No MP treatment group was associated with an odds ratio for fractures that was greater than 1·46 (p < 0·001), whereas increasing exposure to MP resulted in reduced risk of fracture, with the lowest risk being observed in the group with highest exposure to MP (OR = 0·48, p = 0·002).
+The dose-response effect was not observed in women; however, the groups that received no treatment for ADHD were at a significantly higher risk of fractures (OR = 1·82, p < 0·001).
+Among male subjects, other significant predictors of fractures included a younger age, greater weight, 12 or less years of education, low socioeconomic status, and combat service.
+Subjects of European or North-American origin were associated with a lower risk of fractures, in comparison to Israeli-born subjects.
+Among females, a younger age, greater weight, North African and Middle Eastern origin, combat service, and longer duration of follow-up were associated with a higher risk of fractures (Table 3).

 Discussion

-This study presents an inverse dose-response relationship between MP use and risk of fractures among male subjects with ADHD.
-Within the study sample, subjects of both sexes with untreated ADHD had highest risk of fractures, while chronic treatment was associated with reduced risk of fractures in men.
-Among women, subjects with untreated ADHD had significantly higher risk of fractures compared to healthy controls, while any amount of ADHD treatment was associated with no excess fracture risk.
-These findings are supported by several studies that showed higher odds for fractures in young adults with ADHD and also show that treating ADHD with MP (stimulant class medication) reduces these odds to even lower than the population without ADHD in the case of men5,12-14.
+This study presents an inverse dose-response relationship between MP use and the risk of fractures among male subjects with ADHD.
+Within the study sample, subjects of both sexes with untreated ADHD had the highest risk of fractures; whereas chronic treatment was associated with a reduced risk of fractures in men.
+Among the women, subjects with untreated ADHD had a significantly higher risk of fractures compared to healthy controls; whereas ADHD treatment at any level was not associated with any increase in fracture risk.
+These findings are supported by those of several studies that report higher odds for fractures in young adults with ADHD, and in the case of men, show that treating ADHD with MP (a stimulant medication) reduces these odds to a level that is even lower than that of the population without ADHD.5,12–14